postsharp/Metalama.Documentation/conceptual/Aspects/advising/implementing-interfaces.md

 ---
 # Implementing Interfaces

-Many aspects need modify the target type so it implements a new interface.
+Many aspects need to modify the target type so it implements a new interface.
 This can be done only using the programmatic advising API.

 ## Step 1.
 Call IAdviceFactory.ImplementInterface

-In your implementation of the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method.
+In your implementation of the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method, call the <xref:Caravela.Framework.Aspects.IAdviceFactory.ImplementInterface> method.

 ## Step 2.
 Add interface members to the aspect class